Immigrant Children’s Legal Program Intern

 • Excellent analytical and English language writing skills.

-• Preference will be given to interns who can commit at least 35 hours per week for 10 weeks, but all applicants, including part-time applicants, will be considered;
+• Preference will be given to interns who can commit 35 hours per week for 10 weeks, but all applicants, including part-time applicants, will be considered.

 • Familiarity in working with immigrant, refugee, or low-income communities and/or prior experience working with children or children’s issues;